apache/thrift/tutorial/rs/README.md

 ### Results and Errors

-The Thrift runtime library defines a `thrift::Result` and a `thrift::Error` type, both of which are used throught the runtime library and in all generated code.
+The Thrift runtime library defines a `thrift::Result` and a `thrift::Error` type, both of which are used throughout the runtime library and in all generated code.
 Conversions are defined from `std::io::Error`, `str` and `String` into `thrift::Error`.